Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/content/tables.md

 ## Accessibility

-For the table's accessibility, there are four main rules.
+To make a table accessible, you should respect these four main rules:

-The first rule is about keyboard users.
-To make it accessible for every users, add `tabindex="0"` attribute to the `div` tag or to the `table` tag at least.
+- add a `tabindex="0"` attribute to the `div` tag or to the `table` tag at least to make a table accessible by keyboard navigation.
+It will add a tabulation to this element on which to stop when  navigating using the keyboard tab key.

-The second rule is to give a role to the table.
-To do it, add `role="region"` to the `div` tag.
+- add a `role="region"` attribute to the `div` tag to give a role to the table.

-The third one is about the readability of the table itself.
-Add `scope="col"` or `scope="row"` attribute to the tags when needed.
+- add a `scope="col"` or `scope="row"` attribute to the tags when needed to make the content of table readable by screen readers

-To complete the rules, if the `caption` isn't there or isn't enough to describe, add an `aria-label` attribute to describe the table.
-The `aria-label` should match the following pattern : `aria-label="Table's data description - Table's metadata description (e.g. : table with one level of column header)"`.
+- if the table doesn't have a `caption` or if the caption is not enough informative to describe the table, add an `aria-label` attribute to describe the table content.
+The `aria-label` should match the following pattern: `aria-label="Description of table data  - Description of table metadata (e.g.: table with one level of column header)"`.
-Otherwise, if the caption is enough add an `aria-labelledby="idCaption"` to describe the table.
+At the opposite, if the caption is  precise enough, add instead an `aria-labelledby="idCaption"` to describe the table.

 See [more about the tables structures](https://a11y-guidelines.orange.com/fr/web/developper/contenu-textuel/#structurer-les-tableaux-de-donnees).